leallysmith/ETALHowTo/docs/Beaver Dam Censusing/CensusHomepage.md

 ---
-title: Beaver Dam Censusing In ArcGIS Online
+title: Virtual Beaver Dam Censusing In ArcGIS Online
 weight: 1
 ---

-This page houses tutorials on the creation and use of web apps for beaver dam censusing.
-At the bottom is the list, with links, of the completed web apps.
+This page houses tutorials on the creation and use of web apps for virtual beaver dam censusing.
+At the bottom of this page is the list, with links, of the completed web apps.

-The steps to making a beaver dam census web app are as follows:
+The steps to making a virtual beaver dam census web app are as follows:

 1. Create a Survey123 survey
 2. Create an ArcGIS Online web map with necessary layers, these layers can vary but at the minimum should include the Survey123 survey, perennial network, and a basemap to survey.